A time-domain preconditioner for the Helmholtz equation: Introduction

 An important feature of the methods just described is that they approximate periodic solutions of a given discrete wave equation.
 This has two consequences that are in general not desirable.
 First, the results will be negatively affected by both spatial and temporal discretization errors, while solutions to discrete Helmholtz equations only have spatial discretization errors.
 Secondly, the method is limited to situations in which a time-domain scheme is available, and not (directly) applicable if one only has a discretization of (\ref{eq:damped_Helmholtz_equation}) available, or perhaps only a linear system with similar properties.

 In this paper, we will address both of these shortcomings by developing a new time-domain solver for discrete Helmholtz equations.
-In fact the method can be applied to any linear system
+The method takes as a starting point a linear system

 where $H$ is a complex $N \times N$ matrix, such that

 and